The very Instagrammable Corner Room at Town Hall Hotel in London

 Yeah, that’s the sad truth: it really does work… that is, if numbers are all that you’re after, and if you don’t mind that a lot of people will be turned off from either following you or working with you.
 Even some people who sell ebooks and are paid as social media consultants (people I’ve been recommended) ruthlessly use this technique… though they obviously would never admit it.

 And that’s the thing: I don’t want to be known as that person.
 I don’t want other bloggers and Instagrammers to think, “Oh Jesus.
 There’s that This Battered Suitcase person again, following me AGAIN.
 She’ll probably delete me tomorrow.”
 Or worse, I wouldn’t want people to start blocking me (like I block others).
 I also don’t want to have to rely on tedious – and, let’s be honest, kind of shady – tactics in order to grow my business/brand/blog/account/ego/whatever.
-I would much rather have a smaller number of real, genuine followers than a bunch of people I duped into following me.
+I would much rather have a smaller number of real, genuine followers than a bunch of people I duped into following me only to unfollow them the next day.

 And oh yeah, you best believe I tell every company and tourism board I work with about this tool.
 As one PR friend told me, “Hmm.
 If they’re doing this on Instagram, who knows what they’re doing elsewhere?”